 But it got me thinking, I’ve been travelling since I was 18 with glasses and how have I managed?
 Well, poorly to say the least.

-So here’s How you can travel with glasses when you’re a bit of a donut like me.
+So here are five tips on how you can travel with glasses when you’re a bit of a donut-like me.

 Have a second/third pair.

 I’ve been in so many situations where I’ve damaged/lost my glasses.
 It’s amazing how often it happens seeing as I need them to see clearly for more than an arm’s length away.
-I like having a third pair kept safe in my luggage due to unforeseen circumstances – lost, theft, damage etc.
+I keep a second pair in my backpack in case something happens while out and then a third pair kept safe in my luggage due to unforeseen circumstances – lost, theft, damage etc.

 If you can wear contacts, keep solution and a spare case, just in case.